KfW: Export and project finance

 The largest subsidiary of KfW banking group is KfW IPEX-Bank.
 KfW IPEX-Bank is active in project finance and corporate finance related to German or European exports.
 It also promotes foreign investments in Germany.
 Unlike KfW, it competes directly with commercial banks.
 Therefore, and in response to concerns voiced by the European Commission concerning unfair competition, KfW IPEX-Bank has become legally and financially independent in 2008.
 KfW IPEX-Bank's main sectors of activity are ports, airports, toll roads, bridges and tunnels, railways, ships, planes, telecommunications, energy, and manufacturing.
 In 2014 the balance sheet total of KfW IPEX-Bank amounted to €26.3 billion.

 Another subsidiary of KfW banking group, the German Investment Corporation (DEG), takes minority equity stakes and provides loans to private companies investing in developing countries.
 It pursues a business model broadly similar to that of the International Finance Corporation of the World Bank Group.
 Its main sectors of activity are banking, agro-business, renewable energy, telecommunications and manufacturing.
 It lent 1.2 billion in 2008.

 State shareholding

-On behalf of the German state, KfW holds shares in a variety of corporations, including Deutsche Post, Deutsche Telekom, Commerzbank, Lufthansa, and CureVac.
+On behalf of the German state, KfW holds shares in a variety of corporations, including Deutsche Post, Deutsche Telekom, Commerzbank, and CureVac.